stidsborg/Cleipnir.ResilientFunctions/README.md

 ## Getting Started
 Only three steps needs to be performed to get started.

-Firstly, install the relevant nuget package (using either Postgres, SqlServer, MySQL or Azure Blob-storage as persistence layer).
+Firstly, install the relevant nuget package (using either Postgres, SqlServer, MariaDB or Azure Blob-storage as persistence layer).
 I.e.
 ```console
 dotnet add package Cleipnir.ResilientFunctions.PostgreSQL
 ```